-At, times, when you try to download a file from the Internet, your Internet Explorer or Edge browser, may stop it from being downloaded.
+At, times, when you try to download a file from the Internet, your Edge or IE browser, may stop it from being downloaded.
 This is the SmartScreen Filter in action, trying to protect you.
 SmartScreen offers protection from phishing attacks, socially engineered malware, and drive-by-download attacks too.

 If you do not wish to use this feature or if you find that your SmartScreen feature is disabled, then this post will show you how to enable or disable SmartScreen Filter.
 It is a great feature to keep your computer protected and secure, and it is best always to keep it turned on.